Skip to content

 Nazgûl

 Remember that time when Frodo and his fellow Hobbits were on Weathertop and Frodo was stabbed with a Morgul-blade by the Witch-king of Angmar?
 Of course you do.
-This print was created in the same way that my Moria print was created.
+This print was created in the same way as my Moria print.
 Etching needles, ink, cloth, paper, then sent through a printing press.
 Bam!
-We have The Lord of the Nazgûl.
+We have a Nazgûl.
+Perhaps it is even The Lord of the Nazgûl himself, but I’ll never tell as like with a lot of art it’s up to the viewer to decide such things, or something.

 Porcelain